Landfills Poison Our Air and Water

 CLF in Action

-CLF has launched the Zero Waste Project to protect New England communities from the dangers posed by unsustainable waste management practices.
+CLF has launched the Zero Waste Project to protect our communities from the dangers posed by unsustainable waste management practices.
 We know that landfills and waste incinerators pose a threat to our health, our communities, and our environment.
 Safer, healthier alternatives exist and we owe it to our families to put them into practice across the region.

 Through the Zero Waste Project, CLF is raising awareness about the negative health and environmental impacts of our trash.
 We want to change the way New England deals with waste.
-That means moving from our current, unsustainable model to a “Zero Waste” approach that minimizes the amount of trash sent to landfills and incinerators.
+That means moving from our current model to a zero waste approach that cuts how much trash ends in landfills and incinerators.

 What’s at Stake